 (For more info on wood fuel options for your grill, read our blog post on the ultimate guide to wood fuel types.)

 - Unmatched heat control - You can set pellet grills to precise temperatures for complete control while cooking food on your pellet grill.
-Also, they circulate heat and smoke so your food cooks evenly without ever being moved - you can literally put your food on the grill and walk away, and it will cook the whole way through without being flipped.
+Also, they circulate heat and smoke so your food cooks evenly without ever being moved - you can put your food on the grill and walk away, and it will cook the whole way through without being flipped.

-- Versatile - Pellet grills are good for smoking, baking, roasting, or cooking!
+- Versatile - Pellet grills are suitable for smoking, baking, roasting, or cooking!
 You can try lots of recipes and cooking methods with them.

 - Easy to use - Just load the hopper with pellets, plug in your grill, and you are ready to go!
-No messing around.
+No messing around with charcoal or wood.

-- Need electricity - If you don’t have an outlet near your pellet grill, it won’t work.
-That can make it inconvenient to use away from home or if your deck doesn't have an outdoor outlet.
+- Need electricity - If you don't have an outlet near your pellet grill, it won't work.
+That makes them inconvenient to use away from home or if your deck doesn't have an outdoor outlet.

 - Lacks grill marks - Pellet grills use indirect heat, so your food won't have those gorgeous grill marks.

 - Electronic malfunction - The more technology you have, the more pieces there are to break.
-There is a chance that the electronic technology in a pellet grill could break down or malfunction, leaving you without a working grill.
+There is a chance that the electronic technology in a pellet grill could break down or malfunction.

 Gas grills are the quick-and-easy option in the barbecue world.
 They run on gas and are super easy to use.
 They are an excellent option for whipping up a quick supper for the family.

 - Easy to use - If you know how to use a stove, you can use a gas grill.
 Just turn on the burners like a stovetop.